-- 1. Make sure the PowerSonic battery is fully charged, using the Xenotronix battery charger.
-At full charge, the battery pack should operate the roving system for at least 12 hours in the cold. - 2.
+- 1. Make sure the PowerSonic battery is fully charged.
+At full charge, the battery should operate the roving system for at least 24 hours in the cold. - 2.
 Adjust the backpack straps to comfortably fit with your coat on. - 3.
-Place the receiver and battery pack side by side as shown in Figure 4b.
-This figure shows the R7 receiver with the roving RTK antenna; this antenna is not necessary for PPK surveys. - 4.
-Connect the straight TNC end of the antenna cable (either the 2 meter or 10 meter cable) to the receiver and run this cable out of the backpack through one of the two feed-thrus on the top inside area of the backpack. - 5.
+Place the receiver and battery pack side by side as shown in Figure 5.
+Note this figure also shows the RTK radio and antenna (not necessary for PPK surveys).
+Make sure that there are no kink points for any cables. - 4.
+Connect the straight TNC end of the antenna cable to the receiver and run this cable out of the backpack through one of the two feed-thrus on the top inside area of the backpack. - 5.
 Connect the battery pack cable to either port 2 or port 3 on the receiver using the procedure below.
 The receiver may or may not turn on when power is connected.
 If the receiver does not power up, press the green power button on the front of the receiver.
 The 7-pin LEMO connector can easily be inserted the wrong way, causing breakage of the pins.
 The correct way to use this connector is: - a.
 Align the red dot on the plug with the red mark on the jack.
 This ensures that the key on the plug will slide into the slot on the jack. - b.
 Push firmly but do not force the connector.
 If resistance is felt, remove the connector and check for debris inside and/or crooked pins.
 Realign the connector and reinsert. - c.
 Give a slight tug on the cable itself to make sure the connector doesn't pull out.
 If properly connected, a mechanism will lock the connector in place to prevent the cable from inadvertently detaching if the cable is pulled. - d.
 To remove the cable, pull the wire loop attached to the housing.
 This action retracts the two small "ears" and allows the cable to slide out. - 6.
 Connect the TSC2 data collector to the receiver.
 Use the controller cable, which has a 7-pin LEMO connector on one end and a 9-pin serial cable on the other.
-Run this cable out of the backpack through the same hole as the antenna cable.

-Note that the controller cable is identical to the Trimble power/download cable, except is does not have the coax power pin.
-If the controller communication cable is lost or damaged, the power/download cable can be used in its place.

-- 7. Plug the 9-pin serial end of the controller cable into the bottom of the TSC2 data collector.
-Tighten the two thumbscrews to ensure that this connector does not fall off during the survey. - 8.
-Mount the GPS antenna.
+Run this cable out of the backpack through the same hole as the antenna cable. - Note that the controller cable is identical to the Trimble power/download cable, except is does not have the coax power pin.
+If the controller communication cable is lost or damaged, the power/download cable can be used in its place. - 7.
+Plug the 9-pin serial end of the controller cable into the bottom of the TSC2 data collector.
+Tighten the two thumbscrews to ensure that this connector does not fall off during the survey.

+- 8. Mount the GPS antenna.
 See Section V.F below for more info regarding backpack vs. bipod antenna mounting. - a.
 If mounting the antenna on the backpack, screw the antenna extension pole onto either stud on the top of the backpack.
 Screw the Zephyr antenna onto the top of this pole.
 Make sure the antenna is snug so that it does not come loose and rotate during the survey.
 Connect the 90 degree TNC end of the antenna cable to the antenna. - b.
 If mounting the antenna on the bipod, screw the two halves of the main (2-meter) bipod pole together tightly.
 Insert this pole into the clamp on the bipod legs and tighten the clamp.
 Make sure the conical points on the ends of all legs are tight.